 The beautiful mountains themselves are a glorious area for outdoor activity.
 Whether it’s enjoying something you love, or sampling a new or almost forgotten pastime, there’s more than enough options to fill your day.
 This land of wild, upland and rolling countryside is an Area of Outstanding Natural Beauty - be sure to leave enough time to enjoy the view!

+For cyclists, there are trails to suit all abilities … and energy levels!
+For a selection of cycle routes visit mournelive.
 For climbers, there are routes ranging from introductory to challenging - all with views that are a perfect excuse for taking a breather.
-You can also visit the highest climbing wall in Ireland at Tollymore Mountain Centre.
+Or, visit the highest climbing wall in Ireland at Tollymore Mountain Centre.
 For walkers, the diverse landscape is both challenging and inspiring.
-In the high mountain heart are the vast tranquil reservoirs of Silent Valley and Ben Crom; they're accessible to all and provide beautiful walking routes.
-Down in the foothills, the green lanes of the Slieve Croob area really are rugged and unspoilt.
-Easy terrain or high peaks - it's your choice.
+In the high mountain heart are the vast tranquil reservoirs of Silent Valley and Ben Crom; they’re accessible to all and provide beautiful walking.
+And down in the foothills, the green lanes of the Slieve Croob area really are rugged and unspoilt.
+Easy terrain or high peaks – it’s your choice.